dev-kumaresan/Oracle-DBA/Documentation/Three-Tier-Architecture.md

 <img src="../img/three-tier-architecture.png">

 ## Three tier Architecture
-Three tier Architecture is nothing but it is the three layer.which are,<br><br>
+Three tier Architecture is nothing but it is the three layer.which are,<br>

  * Presentation Tier
  * Business Logics Tier - (Middleware)